-We are a small cattery raising all of our kittens in house and lovingly socializing them for their forever homes.
-We handle all kittens from the time of birth and they are raised around children, so they are well adjusted and affectionate.
+We are a small cattery raising all of our kittens underfoot and lovingly socializing them for their forever homes.
 We offer some of the most beautiful and sought after Traditional Siamese and Balinese kittens in United States.
 Kittens leave home tested for FeLV/FIV, vaccinated, parasite treated and come with a Health Contract.
 Our goal at Siamese Royalty is to raise high-

 Photographs and text copyright reserved @siameseroyalty.com

 My love for the Siamese cat started as a young girl when we acquired some seven Siamese cats from a Breeder, a close friend who lived next door.
 Since then my love for these beguiling bundles of fur have been a large part of my everyday life.
 Although the Siamese may not be for everyone, most people who have owned this dog like cat at some point in their life can attest that there is no cat like the Siamese.
 They steal your hearts with their uncanny ability to connect to their owners.
 Siamese cats are famously known amongst Cat fanciers and lovers, for their clear vivid deep blue eyes which they use to expressively communicate with and enchant the hearts of anyone who looks their way.
 The gaze may be alert or full of cheekiness.
 Being a natural breed, the Traditional Siamese cat has very few health problems and live a long healthy life, very often living into their late teens or early twenties.
 Their dog-